JackTeam/InstagramCamera/README.md

 ## InstagramCamera

-'InstagramCamera' is an iOS camera engine that supports recoder video and photo capture.
+'InstagramCamera' is an iOS camera engine that supports recoder video and photo capture, base on Instagram App.
 It is compatible with both iOS 6 and iOS 7.
 Pause and resume video capture is also possible without having to use a touch button as the sample project provides.

 ## Installation